-Murphy married Simon Monjack, a British screenwriter, in May 2007, and the couple shared a house with her mother, Sharon.‘Clueless’: How the Greatest Clique of the ‘90s Transformed Into A Shakespearean Tragedy | Marlow Stern | May 30, 2014 |DAILY BEAST
+Murphy married Simon Monjack, a British screenwriter, in May 2007, and the couple shared a house with her mother, Sharon.‘Clueless’: How the Greatest Clique of the ‘90s Transformed Into A Shakespearean Tragedy | Marlow Stern | May 30, 2014 | THE DAILY BEAST

-British Dictionary definitions for sharon (1 of 2)
+British Dictionary definitions for Sharon (1 of 2)

-British Dictionary definitions for sharon (2 of 2)
+British Dictionary definitions for Sharon (2 of 2)